kdegeek/nextcloud-door-estimator/nextcloud_app_config.md

 Common issues and solutions:

 1. **Pricing lookups return 0**: Check category names match exactly
-2. **PDF generation fails**: Verify TCPDF installation and file permissions
+2. **PDF generation fails**: All advanced PDF features are always available (TCPDF and other dependencies are bundled).
+If you encounter issues, check file permissions.
 3. **Import errors**: Validate CSV format and encoding (UTF-8)

 ## Migration Benefits